Hyperinvariant subspaces for normaloid essential isometric operators: Introduction

 This article is divided into four sections.
 Section $2$, consists of the basic terminology and results which are used throughout the article.
-In section $3$ and section $4$ we show the existence of a non-trivial hyperinvariant subspace for normaloid $\mathcal{AN}$-operators and minimaloid $\mathcal{AM}$-operators.
+In sections $3$, we show the existence of a non-trivial hyperinvariant subspace for a subclass of normaloid essentially isometric operators.
+In section $4$, we prove the existence of non-trivial hyperinvariant subspace for normaloid $\mathcal{AN}$-operators and minimaloid $\mathcal{AM}$-operators, and extend the same for the operator norm closure of these class of operators.
+Finally, we prove that a Schatten class perturbation of a partial isometry with finite-dimensional null space has a non-trivial hyperinvariant subspace.